 Factors that affect individual judgment and decision making; effect of group dynamics on decision making; strategies for improving decision making.
 (Formerly MGT 6336.)
+(Credit will not be given for both MGMT 6373 and MGT 6336.)

 MGMT 6374: Human Resources Management